The “go-to” person is that special person within a circle that people know they can turn to during serious situations.

 1) Mindset Adjustment.
 Because you know you are the go-to person for your circle, understand that each person’s “one crisis” is only “one of” many possible high intensity situations that you will be a part of.
 You know that when things get rough, you get called by your circle.
 So if you accept this role, then take care of yourself accordingly.
 Don’t be surprised when you get another call.
 Work it into your life if you choose in a systematic way.

 2) Planning is your friend.
 This is their crisis, not yours.
 If you are going to accept this role and live a high quality life yourself, you need to still take care of yourself.
 When you get the call or become aware of the situation you may be involved in, after you have responded to the person and have assessed what is to come, look at your own life and realistically decide how much time you will be able to offer for the next three days.
 Be as present as you can and assess how you will be able to help overall.
 After these three days, you will have more information to plan for the next three days.
 Plan like this until you can plan out two weeks at a time.

 3) Stating what you will do.
-You don’t need to go into a long diatribe about how you need to take care of yourself.
+You don’t need to go into a long winded monologue about how you need to take care of yourself.
 That would be inappropriate.
+You need to commit to yourself.
 Right now, you are helping someone you care deeply about through a crisis.
 What will be very meaningful is to be very specific about what you will do each day or week as you move through this.
 Be clear and follow through.

 4) Support for you.
 Get your own supports in place.
 Let your go-to people know you have a situation going on and may need their support.
 Make sure your family, responsibilities, animals, etc don't fall by the wayside as you help another through something that may take days/weeks/months.
 Take extra care of yourself in every way--mind/body/spirit/emotion/energy.
 The most important things right now for you are ways to unwind and rest and soothe yourself.